-Hungary: Assessment of the environmental impact of the Paks II NPP19.
-May 2015. / SEE Energy News
+Hungary: Assessment of the environmental impact of the Paks II NPP, SEE Energy News

 In a series of public forums, organized during the preparatory phase of the construction of nuclear power plant MVM Paks II, three thousand people participated, getting an overall picture about the assessment of the project’s environmental impact.
 The short version of the impact of power plant’s construction and operation on the environment is available on the company’s website.